ordina-jworks/ordina-jworks.github.io/_posts/2020-11-12-Typescript-in-a-serverless-backend-with-NestJS-and-Azure-Functions.md

 The `canActivate()` method is called before executing the method in the controller.
 It needs to return `true`, or the method won't execute and the application will return a 401 Unauthorized code.
 In this case, we check if the authorization header has the correct value as configured in the environment variables.
-Other setups, like OAuth, Cognito or jwt tokens are also possible.
+Other setups, like OAuth, Cognito or JWT tokens are also possible.

 ```js
 @Injectable()